SAP/ai-sdk-js/packages/langchain/README.md

   - Add an entry `AICORE_SERVICE_KEY='<content-of-service-key>'`.

 ## Usage
+This package provides both chat and embedding clients, currently supporting Azure OpenAI.
 All clients comply with [LangChain's interface](https://js.langchain.com/docs/introduction).
-We offer chat and embedding clients, currently only for Azure OpenAI.

 ### Client Initialization
 To initialize a client, you only need to provide the model name: